clojuredocs/guides/articles/tutorials/emacs.md

-When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `*nrepl*` buffer and re-run `nrepl-jack-in` to start another.
+When you are finished with the repl (or if for some reason it has gotten into a bad state), you can simply kill the `*nrepl*` buffer by typing `C-x k` and re-run `nrepl-jack-in` to start another.

 ## Appendix ##